paluh/purescript-puxing-bob/README.md

 Here is why we need such a complicated `View` type:

-* we want to perform `toUrl router route` (for example when generating `href` values)
+* we want to perform `toUrl router route` (for example when generating `href` values),

-* this value has to somehow capture external (parent component) routing context, because final url should contain other components routes
+* this value has to somehow capture external (parent component) routing context, because final url should contain other components routes,

 * I don't think we can pospone this evaluation in any other way than through callback, but maybe there is some nice abstraction...